Guidance

 The main aim of DQASS is to monitor and support the quality and effectiveness of Down’s syndrome (T21), Edwards’ syndrome (T18) and Patau’s syndrome (T13) screening in England.

-DQASS provides feedback and support to laboratories, sonographers, the Screening Quality Assurance Service (SQAS) and to the FASP.
+DQASS provides feedback and support to laboratories, sonographers, the Screening Quality Assurance Service (SQAS) and to the NHS fetal anomaly screening programme (NHS FASP).
 The analyses provided by DQASS are used to improve the performance of the screening programme through feedback on all aspects of the test to laboratories, ultrasound departments and commercial suppliers.

 How DQASS works

 DQASS works on a rolling audit of screening test data on a 6-monthly cycle.
-The statistical analyses monitor the screening process at various levels: from the overall standardised screen positive rate (SPR) at the top level, to specific adjustments for ethnicity, smoking and other factors applied to individual biochemical markers.
+The statistical analyses monitor various components of the screening process such as the overall standardised screen positive rate (SPR) and specific adjustments for ethnicity, smoking and other factors applied to individual biochemical markers.
 Through meta-analyses, DQASS provides information on effects of factors such as smoking that is used to improve screening performance.

 The screening support sonographer